Australian Synchrotron

-In 2020, it was used to help map the molecular structure of the COVID-19 virus, during the ongoing COVID-19 pandemic.
+In 2020, it was used to help map the molecular structure of the COVID-19 virus, during the COVID-19 pandemic.

 Accelerator systems

 Electron gun

 The electrons used to provide the synchrotron light are first produced at the electron gun, by thermionic emission from a heated metal cathode.
 The emitted electrons are then accelerated to an energy of 90 keV (kilo-electron volts) by a 90 kilovolt potential applied across the gun and make their way into the linear accelerator.

 Linear accelerator

 The linear accelerator (or linac) uses a series of RF cavities, operating at a frequency of 3 GHz, to accelerate the electron beam to an energy of 100 MeV, over a distance of around 15 metres.
 Due to the nature of this acceleration, the beam must be separated into discrete packets, or 'bunches'.
 The bunching process is done at the start of the linac, using several 'bunching' cavities.
 The linac can accelerate a beam once every second.
 Further along the linac quadrupole magnets are used to help focus the electron beam.